RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ![Figure 2.12: Export default view](images/tm.export.png)

 I did some playing around while writing this lab and I think I found some decent settings (Figure 2.13).
-Since we are only concerned with Alaska, the first thing I did was constrict the export view to that region, roughly -180,50 to -129,72.
+Since we are only concerned with Alaska, the first thing I did was constrain the export view to that region, roughly -180,50 to -129,72.
 Next I looked to find exactly which zoom levels would be useful.
 Zoom level 4 was pretty much the bare minimum for making it large enough to see details when the map loads.
 The upper limit was a bit more difficult.
 I found that level 9 offered enough detail that you could see individual fires well enough and kept the export size under 10MB.
 Levels 10 and 11 also seemed to work, but they pushed the total export size over 10MB, though not too far.
 Your choice might be different based on the data you chose to include.
 Including lots of information on smaller features like airports and infrastructure could require a higher maximum zoom level.
 Just be cautious in your decision.
 Next you set the map center point.
 To do this simply click in roughly the center of the bounding box for your map extents and it will drop a pin in the box.
 There should bet text in the pin, something like Z4, which is the zoom level at that point.
 Together, the location of the pin and the text within it mean that the map will automatically center at that location and show the tiles at the zoom level number when loaded using MapBox.js.
 There is also a version field, but I would not use it as it tends to just cause problems.

 ![Figure 2.13: Export ready for upload](images/tm.uploadReady.png)